HAMILTON AVENUE DISPOSAL FACILITY (TRANSFER STATION)

 What happens to the leaves left at the Transfer Station?

 They are composted and reused by the town.

 The Town of Watertown Department of Public Works is pleased to announce that the transfer station located at Old Baird Road has free mulch available to residents with a valid transfer station permit.

 The Town of Watertown Public Works Department (DPW) would like to remind the public that it will accept leaves from town residents at the transfer station during regular business hours, as long as they are not from a commercial firm.
 There is no fee for this service.
 The leaves should be transported to the transfer station and then deposited in the designated piles.
 All paper and plastic bags or other containers should be removed from the transfer station upon leaf disposal.
-Grass clippings are not permitted at this facility.
 The leaves will eventually be processed and turned into loam for use in the town.
 The Transfer Station is located on Old Baird Road, off of Hamilton Avenue.